Nathaniel Rivers, Ph.D

 B.A. in English and Psychology, University of Southern Indiana, 2003

-Dr. Rivers teaches courses in first-year writing, professional and technical communication, new media, and rhetorical theory.
-He was recently awarded an Innovative Teaching Fellowship from The Reinert Center for Teaching Excellence to develop a New Media Science Writing course to be taught in Fall 2012.
+Dr. Rivers teaches courses in professional and technical communication, new media, and rhetorical theory.
+In 2015, he was awarded the Donald G. Brennan Award for Excellence in Graduate Mentoring.
+He was also awarded an Innovative Teaching Fellowship from The Reinert Center for Teaching Excellence to develop a New Media Science Writing course to be taught in Fall 2012.

 “Ecological, Pedagogical Public Rhetoric.”
 Co-authored with Ryan Weber.
 College Composition and Communication 63.2 (2011): 187-218 [lead article].